andreschreiber/AE598Project/README.md

 ``

 ### Data
-The data used for this project can be found on Box, you can download it with use the helper script (**Note: this dataset file is quite large (~6 gb).**):
+The data used for this project can be found on Box, you can download it with use the helper script (**Note: this dataset file is quite large ~6 gb**):

 ```bash download_data```

 or manually with the following link: https://uofi.box.com/s/sdy9gdvqym1d7cz0g52tvad3jaly2q31.